No. 5 Clemson hangs on, tops No. 21 Wake Forest 51-45 in 2OT - NewsBreak

 No. 5 Clemson hangs on, tops No. 21 Wake Forest 51-45 in 2OT

-Wiggins had been targeted frequently by Hartman and the Wake Forest receivers but came through to knock away Hartman’s final ball for A.T.
+He had been targeted frequently by Hartman and the Wake Forest receivers but came through to knock away Hartman’s final ball for A.T.
 Perry.
-He fell to the end zone turf, then sprung up to join his team in celebration after a wild shootout between the reigning Atlantic Coast Conference’s Atlantic Division Demon Deacons and the preseason league favorite Tigers.
+He fell to the end zone turf, then sprung up to join his team in celebration after a wild shootout between the reigning Atlantic Division champion Demon Deacons and the preseason league favorite Tigers.

-“We’ll get this defense fixed,” Clemson coach Dabo Swinney said on the ESPN postgame interview.
-“But man, this offense … all the big plays, they never flinched.
-That’s what it’s all about.
-I’m just really proud of them. they grew up a little bit tonight.”
+Before that stop, Wiggins had thrice been flagged for pass interference in an injury-battered secondary and was beaten on Donavon Greene's 25-yard TD haul.

-D.J.
-Uiagalelei threw for 375 yards and five touchdowns to lead Clemson (4-0, 2-0 ACC), including the go-ahead score over the middle to Davis Allen to start the second overtime.
-The Tigers also came up with a few key plays defensively at big moments late to take some pressure off an injury-battered secondary, including Tyler Davis teaming with linemate Myles Murphy to sack Hartman on a potentially winning Wake Forest drive that had neared midfield late in regulation.North Charleston Police Chief Reggie Burgess receives national award
+“The only good thing about the game (defensively) is we gave up six touchdown passes — we didn't give up seven,” Clemson coach Dabo Swinney said with a chuckle.
+“That's the only good thing I can say.
+And they never quit and they kept battling and they played one more play — and Nate came up with it right there at the end."

-Hartman threw for 337 yards and a program-record six touchdowns for Wake Forest (3-1, 0-1), including two each to Jahmal Banks and Donavon Greene.
-But the Demon Deacons stalled out near midfield on a potential winning drive to end regulation, then couldn’t stop the Tigers in the first OT after starting off with Hartman’s TD throw to Perry.
+Hartman threw for 337 yards and the six TDs to set a program record for Wake Forest (3-1, 0-1), including two each to Greene and Jahmal Banks.
+But the Demon Deacons stalled out near midfield on a potential winning drive to end regulation, then couldn't stop the Tigers in the first OT after starting off with Hartman's TD throw to Perry.

-It marked Clemson’s 14th straight win in the series, with Wake Forest’s last win coming in 2008 — which led to the ouster of Tommy Bowden as coach and Swinney being named the interim.
+“That locker room right now is hurting," Wake Forest coach Dave Clawson said.
+"It's a football team that has invested a lot and they care a lot and expected to win this game.”

 THE TAKEAWAY

 Clemson: This was the start of a two-week stretch that could give the Tigers control of the league’s Atlantic Division race.
 The Tigers took early control by scoring touchdowns on their first two drives to take a 14-0 lead, only to see the Demon Deacons’ high-scoring offense get rolling by pushing the ball downfield.
-On this day, Uiagalelei and the offense had to keep coming up with big plays to stay on pace – and they did – until Wiggins helped the Tigers come up with the clinching stop.
+On this day, the Uiagalelei-led offense had to keep coming up with big plays to stay on pace – and did.

-Wake Forest: The Demon Deacons have accomplished plenty under Dave Clawson, highlighted by last year’s push to tie the program record with 11 wins and reach the ACC championship game.
+Wake Forest: The Demon Deacons have accomplished plenty under Clawson, highlighted by last year's push to tie the program record with 11 wins to reach the ACC championship game.
 But Clemson continues to bedevil them, with Wake Forest last winning in 2008 and only one of the previous 13 straight losses coming by fewer than 14 points.
-Wake Forest also fell to 1-65 all-time against teams ranked in the top 10 of The Associated Press college football poll , with the only win coming against No. 4 Tennessee in 1946.
+Wake Forest also fell to 1-65 all-time against teams ranked in the top 10 of The Associated Press college football poll, with the only win coming against No. 4 Tennessee in 1946.

 POLL IMPLICATIONS